opentalk-mirrors/controller/docs/admin/advanced/additional_services/shared_folder.md

 sidebar_position: 300
 ---

-# Shared folders on external storage systems
+# Shared Folders on External Storage Systems

 This feature allows to create shared folders on external storage systems.
 The following systems are supported: